2600hz/kazoo5/doc/blog/storage.md

 ### MODB plan

-For the modb plan, we want to only store certain types of attachments (voicemails) so we define a 'types' object that will configure Kazoo to store voicemails to our S3.
-In Kazoo, voicemails are known as 'mailbox messages' since we plan on supporting video voicemail and other things in the future.
+For the modb plan, we want to only store certain types of attachments (voicemails) so we define a 'types' object that will configure {% BRAND_NAME %} to store voicemails to our S3.
+In {% BRAND_NAME %}, voicemails are known as 'mailbox messages' since we plan on supporting video voicemail and other things in the future.

 Augmenting our plan to add the 'types' restriction: